microsoft/playwright/docs/src/library.md

 ### Install behind a firewall or a proxy

-By default, Playwright downloads browsers from Microsoft CDN.
+By default, Playwright downloads browsers from Microsoft's CDN.

 Sometimes companies maintain an internal proxy that blocks direct access to the public resources.
 In this case, Playwright can be configured to download browsers via a proxy server.